Your fleet is wearing out where you cannot see it.

 What is the minimum fleet size where this makes commercial sense?

 From around 20 assets the deduction defence and the redeployment view start to pay back materially.
-Below that, the manual paper-tally workflow may still be cheaper than the structured approach.
+Below that, the manual paper-timesheet workflow may still be cheaper than the structured approach.
 The Operational Audit produces the specific threshold for your operation.

 Want the leakage map for your hire fleet?